Districts of Austria: Habsburg Monarchy and Austrian Empire

 From the Middle Ages until the early nineteenth century, what would become the Austrian state – the Habsburg monarchy – was a large collection of formally separate feudal entities in a personal union under a single monarch of the house of Habsburg (Habsburg-Lorraine from 1780) rather than a single unified state.
 These entities were until the mid-eighteenth century absolute monarchies with no written constitution and no modern concept of the rule of law.
 Some of these entities lay within the Holy Roman Empire (the Erblande, the Lands of the Bohemian Crown, 1714–97 the Austrian Netherlands) while others lay outside it (the Kingdoms of Hungary and Croatia; from 1711 Transylvania; from 1772 Galicia and Lodomeria, among others).
 The modern state of Salzburg and parts of the surrounding states at this time belonged to the Prince-Archbishopric of Salzburg and numerous small enclaves belonging to other ecclesiastical principalities existed within the Erblande.

 The states were ruled by the monarch, usually the emperor himself (Note: From the 15th century until the Empire's dissolution in 1806 the ruler of the Habsburg monarchy was almost always also the Holy Roman Emperor.) or a vassal of the emperor, supported by their personal advisors and the estates of the realm.
 The precise nature of the relationship between ruler and estates was different from region to region.
 Regional administrators were appointed by and answerable to the monarch.

 The first step towards modern bureaucracy was taken by Empress Maria Theresa, who in 1753 imposed a system of 'circles'/districts (Kreise) (Note: Kreis(e) can be literally translated as 'circle(s)', but are often also translated as 'district(s)'.
-Kreis(e) should not be confused with Bezirke(e), which is also translated as 'district(s)'.) and 'circle'/district offices (Kreisämter) throughout most of her realms.
+Kreis(e) should not be confused with Bezirk(e), which is also translated as 'district(s)'.) and 'circle'/district offices (Kreisämter) throughout most of her realms.
 The 'circles' of Upper and Lower Austria and Styria were largely based on the pre-existing quarters of those realms.
 A major break with tradition, the system was unpopular at first; "in some provinces considerable resistance had to be overcome."
 The district offices never became fully operational in the Kingdom of Hungary or the Austrian Netherlands.

 In 1804, in response to the declaration of the First French Empire and the ongoing Napoleonic Wars, Holy Roman Emperor Francis II declared himself Francis I, Emperor of Austria and unified the Habsburg realms into the Austrian Empire, while also remaining Holy Roman Emperor.
 The formerly separate realms became crownlands of this new Empire; those which were part of the Holy Roman Empire remained part of both.
 Francis dissolved the Holy Roman Empire in 1806.
 As a result of the German mediatisations and the French Revolutionary and Napoleonic Wars, culminating in the 1815 Congress of Vienna, various territories, including Salzburg (until 1849 a 'circle' of Upper Austria), had become part of the new Empire, while other areas such as the Southern Netherlands and Further Austria (excluding Vorarlberg) had been lost.